StreakYC/page-parser-tree/README.md

 the matched set at the given position in the chain.
 The given string will be part of the logged message.
 This is intended for use in development while debugging.

+## Usage

+PageParserTree may be installed with npm.
+We recommend you save the dependency in your package.json and pin the major version by using the command `npm install --save page-parser-tree`.

+PageParserTree may be used in browsers via a CommonJS bundler such as Browserify or Webpack.

+Some of the examples on this page use ES2015 features.
+ES2015 features aren't required to use PageParserTree, though if you're writing a browser extension targeting a modern browser, then you can probably use `let`/`const` declarations and arrow functions without issue.
+Other features in the examples including `import` statements may require Babel to be used.
+We've had good experiences with Babel and highly recommend it, but if you aren't using it then know that you can usually swap `import X from 'foo';` with `const X = require('foo');`.

 ## Types